 One of our commitments to our employees was to ensure that once improved performance was back to meeting the Scottish Government targets and being sustained, we would look at introducing a revised structure.
-The revised structure was delivered in the latter part of 2019, with the introduction of a temporary role of Operations Manager for the Service.
+The revised structure including a temporary role of Operations Manager for the Service was implemented in February 2020.
 One of the aims of this change was a shift in the management levels within the Service.
 The appointment of the Operations Manager has allowed the Service Manager to keep oversight of Building Standards and have an increased focus on the management of the Planning Service.